At Shopify Reunite, new features and tools were announced to help business owners succeed in today’s changing world.

 Sending emails to the correct audience at the right time will increase the value of your marketing campaign.
 Here are a few ecommerce marketing campaign types you can use:

-• Transactional emails are sent to confirm that a functional agreement between the sender and recipient has been made.
+- Transactional emails confirm a functional agreement between the sender and recipient has been made.
 Examples are account creation emails, order confirmation or purchase emails, password resets, and shipping notifications.

-• Promotional emails are messages that are aimed to complete a purchase or to make a conversion.
-Examples include Black Friday or Cyber Monday deals, a summer sale email, a Valentine’s Day gift guide email, or a time sensitive discount email.
+- Promotional emails are messages aimed to complete a purchase or make a conversion.
+Examples include Black Friday or Cyber Monday deals, a summer sale email, a Valentine’s Day gift guide email, or a time-sensitive discount email.

-• Lifecycle emails are data-driven and are triggered by the stage of the customer lifecycle.
-For example, a cart abandonment email is sent after someone adds items in their cart, but leaves your site without making a purchase.
+- Lifecycle emails are data-driven and triggered by the customer lifecycle stage.
+For example, a cart abandonment email is sent after someone adds items to their cart but leaves your site without making a purchase.

 Email Marketing Strategies

-• Ensure it works on mobile.
-Make sure to test your emails using different email clients to ensure your message will be delivered properly.
-This includes opening your campaign on different browsers, as well as checking how emails show on both desktop and mobile apps.
+- Ensure it works on mobile.
+Test your emails using different clients to ensure your message is delivered correctly.
+This includes opening your campaign on various browsers and checking how emails appear on desktop and mobile apps.

-• Add alt images to text.
+- Add alt images to text.
 Use alt text for any images you include in your email.
 This will ensure that your recipient always knows what an image is by its description.
-Users can click an image description to view an image if it gets blocked by an email provider, or if it is turned off by default.
-Image descriptions also help visitors who are visually impaired understand the content you present.
+Users can click an image description to view an image if it gets blocked by an email provider or is turned off by default.
+Image descriptions also help visually impaired visitors understand the content you present.

-• Write simply and concisely.
-Put your most important information first, including the reason for the email.
-Then follow up with more details.
+- Write clearly and concisely.
+Include your most important information, including the reason for the email, first.
+Then, follow up with more details.
 Keep text simple, write short paragraphs, and leverage white space for readability.
 Use bolded or highlighted text, bullet points, and headings to make your text more scannable.

-• Use click-worthy CTAs.
-Choose one central call to action that you want each campaign to focus on.
-Create urgency by emphasizing phrases like “get started today”, “buy now”, or “limited time offer”.
+- Use click-worthy CTAs.
+Choose one central call to action you want each campaign to focus on.
+Create urgency by emphasizing phrases like “get started today”, “buy now”, or “limited-time offer”.
 Ensure your CTA button stands out visually with contrasting colors and is placed in an area with white space.

-With the right amount of work and effort, your email marketing campaigns can pay off.
+Your email marketing campaigns can pay off with the right amount of work and effort.
 Here are a few tips that can help drive your email marketing success:

 Growth of your email list

-The growth of your list is an indicator that people are interested in your business, product or service offerings.
-The more interest you build, the higher your chance will be for conversions.
-Focus on how you can expand your list with people who genuinely care about your offerings.
+The growth of your list indicates that people are interested in your business, product, or service offerings.
+The more interest you build, the higher your chance of conversions.
+Focus on expanding your list with people who genuinely care about your offerings.

-If your subscribers lose interest and stop engaging in your content, you can consider running a re-engagement email campaign.
-This is a special type of campaign that is targeted directly at inactive subscribers.
+If your subscribers lose interest and stop engaging with your content, you can consider running a re-engagement email campaign.
+This is a special type of campaign targeted directly at inactive subscribers.
 It can reduce your list churn rates and increase incremental engagement.

 An open rate measures how many users look at your email.
-If your number appears to be on the low-end, that’s quite normal.
-According to HubSpot, most email marketing campaigns average a little over 30%
+If your number appears on the low end, that’s quite normal.
+According to HubSpot, most email marketing campaigns average slightly over 30%.

-Click through rates refer to the number of people who click on the links you provide in your email campaign.
-This is the percentage of visitors who opened your email, and went on to view another page after clicking.
+Click-through rates refer to the number of people who click on the links you provide in your email campaign.
+This is the percentage of visitors who opened your email and viewed another page after clicking.

 Bounce rate and opt-out rate

-A bounce rate represents the number of visitors who visit your site and then leave, without continuing to other pages.
-An opt-out rate represents how many people unsubscribed from your email list after receiving your latest email campaign.
-This percentage is calculated by dividing the number of people who unsubscribed by the number of emails delivered, times a hundred.
+A bounce rate represents the number of visitors visiting your site and leaving without continuing to other pages.
+An opt-out rate means how many people unsubscribed from your email list after receiving your latest email campaign.
+This percentage is calculated by dividing the number of unsubscribed people by the number of emails delivered times a hundred.

 Both of these indicators may show a loss of interest in your content.
-It may also indicate there is room to improve your website content or navigation to make it more engaging.
+It also indicates room to improve your website content or navigation to make it more engaging.

-Conversions and revenue indicate how many of your readers took actions to contribute to your business success.
-Revenue relates to what percentage of money earned is attributed to your email marketing.
+Conversions and revenue indicate how many of your readers took action to contribute to your business’s success.
+Revenue relates to the percentage of money earned from your email marketing.

 An Ecommerce report by Klaviyo found that companies attributed over a quarter of their store revenue (27%) to email marketing.
 Over one thousand stores attributed $230 million from purchases attributed to email in a single business quarter.

-A/B testing, also known as “split testing” is a strategy you can use to optimize your emails.
-You can make alternate versions of an email and test out the effectiveness of different elements to see which perform best.
-Variables can include images, fonts, CTA text or visuals, and layouts.
+A/B testing, or “split testing,” is a strategy for optimizing emails.
+You can create alternate versions of an email and test the effectiveness of different elements to see which perform best.
+Variables include images, fonts, CTA text or visuals, and layouts.

 Get Started Today with Email Marketing on Shopify

-For Shopify business owners, building an email strategy is a low risk marketing tool for communicating directly with potential customers online.
-Apply the provided tips to any email campaign that you send out to boost your email marketing performance.
-This will help you create more effective email marketing campaigns that will lead to increased engagement, conversions, and returns on investment.
+For Shopify business owners, building an email strategy is a low-risk marketing tool for communicating directly with potential customers online.
+Apply the tips to any email campaign you send out to boost your email marketing performance.
+This will help you create more effective email marketing campaigns to increase engagement, conversions, and returns on investment.

 More from Diff Agency: